steven-tan/millennials-to-snake-people/README.md

 # Millennials to Snake People Pure

+This is a simple fork of the Chrome browser extension, "Millennials to Snake People" - with easter eggs and non-millenial conversions removed.

-Browser extension that reveals the *real* truth behind Millennials.
+(was: Browser extension that reveals the *real* truth behind Millennials.)

 ## Installation